impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

 Since "the shell exits when the command is complete", the final output I see in my terminal tab is `[Process completed]`, and I can no longer run any commands in this tab.
 I have to close this tab and open a new one to resume entering commands in the terminal.

 Next, I want to see if I can observe this forking behavior as it happens.
-I think I'll need to print out the current PID in order to do this, so I Google "how to print the current pid in bash" and find [this link](https://archive.ph/r5smn), which tells me to use `"$$"`.
+I think I'll need to print out the current PID in order to do this, so I Google "how to print the current pid in bash" and find [this link](https://web.archive.org/web/20210515210156/https://www.xmodulo.com/process-id-pid-shell-script.html){:target="_blank" rel="noopener"}, which tells me to use `"$$"`.

 I open a new tab, create a script named `./foo` to read as follows: